You can start off in several different ways. The Scottish Gliding Centre

 standard - maybe even all the way!
 If none of these seems right for you there is

 nothing to stop you coming for training at times to suit yourself.
-Depending on

 Above all gliding is a practical sport.
 Most emphasis is put on how you control the glider in normal flight and how you cope safely with unexpected problems.
 Only a small amount of theoretical learning is needed so that you can understand why and how the controls work and what the limitations of the glider are, and before you fly solo it's important to know the rules of the air and the law so far as it affects you as a pilot.
 This is generally covered in talks by instructors during the odd unflyable times so it's important to be around the club even when the weather is poor.